If someone in your home has a severe mental impairment (SMI)

 To provide proof:

-• Get ready a copy of the award letter from the Department for Work and Pensions showing the start date of entitlement to the qualifying benefit.
+- You also need to provide us with a copy of the award letter from the Department for Work and Pensions to show that the qualifying benefit is in payment and the date it started.